Learn more about The Hill School

 The Hill School of Wilmington was established in 2008 by a dedicated group of parents and professionals who saw the need for a school that focused on serving students with learning and attention issues.
 The school officially opened its doors on August 19, 2010, at its first located, the basement of St. James Parish.
 To learn more about the history of The Hill School, click here.

 What programs and services does The Hill School offer?

 The Hill School reaches students through three direct programs including a half-day academic program, a summer program, and tutoring.
-The Hill School also serves parents and educators through on-site workshops.
+The Hill School also serves parents and educators through on-site and online workshops.